interlay/Grants-Program/README.md

 Anyone is welcome to apply for a grant.
 Our focus mainly lies on strong **technical** projects that add value to the ecosystem.

+For educational and community building projects, please head over to the [Interlay Innovator Program](https://medium.com/interlay/announcing-the-innovator-programme-1f311a5ec1df).

 **Hints for good submissions**

 Generally, your project will have better chances to be accepted if: